 Early Notables of the Berkis family (pre 1700)

-and politician, Member...
-Another 70 words (5 lines of text) are included under the topic Early Berkis Notables in all our PDF Extended History products and printed products wherever possible.
+Another 60 words (4 lines of text) are included under the topic Early Berkis Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Berkis family to Ireland

 Some of the Berkis family moved to Ireland, but this topic is not covered in this excerpt.